Johann Nepomuk Hummel

 Johann Nepomuk Hummel (14 November 1778 – 17 October 1837) was an Austrian composer and pianist.
 His music reflects the transition from the Classical to the Romantic musical era.
-He was a pupil of Wolfgang Amadeus Mozart, Antonio Salieri, and Joseph Haydn.
+He was among Wolfgang Amadeus Mozart and Antonio Salieri’s best students.
+He also studied under Joseph Haydn.
 Hummel significantly influenced later piano music of the nineteenth century, particularly in the works of Frédéric Chopin, Franz Liszt, and Felix Mendelssohn.